 On February 2, Cathy went into labor, and Dr. Viscarello made numerous mistakes detrimental to Daniel’s health, such as misplacing incisions for the C-section.
 While being delivered, the baby became lodged into Cathy’s pelvis, causing a birth delay to the point that oxygen was cut off from his brain.
 Oxygen deprivation leaving him with brain damage, leading to cerebral palsy.

-Daniel’s form of form of cerebral palsy is so severe that he can’t perform basic functions such as speaking or eating.
-He has to to be fed through a feeding tube.
-In addition, he suffers from incontinence and needs constant care.
+Daniel’s form of cerebral palsy is so severe that he can’t perform essential functions such as speaking or eating.
+He has to be fed through a feeding tube.
+Also, he suffers from incontinence and needs constant care.

 The D’Attilo family has since sued, securing roughly $58 million for non-economic damages, such as the pain and suffering Daniel has to bear.
 In addition, the family was awarded an additional $8.6 million for Daniel’s medical expenses and needs.